imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/ios.md

 ### Aspect ratio

-You can use the [ar parameter](https://docs.imagekit.io/features/image-transformations/resize-crop-and-other-transformations#aspect-ratio-ar) to change the aspect ratio like this**:**
+You can use the [ar parameter](https://docs.imagekit.io/features/image-transformations/resize-crop-and-other-transformations#aspect-ratio-ar) to change the aspect ratio like this:

 ```swift
 urlConstructor = urlConstructor.height(height: 400)